getlift/lift/README.md

 serverless plugin install -n serverless-lift
 ```

-If you prefer, you can install via `npm` directly: `npm install --save-dev serverless-lift`.
+> If you prefer, you can install Lift via NPM: `npm install --save-dev serverless-lift`.
+Then, register the `serverless-lift` plugin in `serverless.yml` (see the example below).

 ## Quick start